icann/rdap-conformance-tool/README.md

     "definitionNotes": ["This is a configuration definition for a legacy gTLD.", "Developed by ICANN."]
 }
 ```

+# How to build this project

+This is a maven project: to build the executable jar simply run

+    mvn package -DskipTests

 # Requirements

 - Java 11

 # Acknowledgements

 This RDAP conformance tool has been developed by Viagénie
 (Julien Bernard, Guillaume Blanchet, Marc Blanchet, Pierre Larochelle) under a contract from ICANN.